 -Lastly, you can’t slack on any of your classroom duties or supervision responsibilities.
-Pick up of students 5 minutes late is a huge deal, even if you are in an EIP, IEP, SST, MTSS, or parent teacher conference.
+Pick up of students 5 minutes late is a huge deal, even if you are in an EIP, IEP, SST, MTSS, or parent-teacher conference.

 -Don’t you dare ask for a bathroom break or to be excused from an extra curriculum meeting.

-Notice I didn’t mention what happens when your real life happens like illness, doctors appointments, or family.
+Notice I didn’t mention what happens when your real life happens like illness, doctor’s appointments, or family.
 (Gulp.)

 What Can You Do To Listen To Teachers?

 - First, listen to teachers.
-When they ask for things, try to get it for them.
+When they ask for things, try to get them for them.
 When they need help, provide it or find a way to bring the request up the chain.
 Don’t view asking for help as a negative.